Policy on Conduct and Discipline

 - Obtaining advance knowledge of exams or other assignments without permission

-Students found responsible for academic dishonesty may face reports of such offenses on future recommendations for law, medical, or graduate school.
-The parents or guardians of students found responsible may also be notified.
+Students found responsible for reportable violations of conduct, including academic integrity violations, may face reports of such offenses on future recommendations for law, medical, or graduate school.
+The parents or guardians of undergraduate students may also be notified.